 "Yield Higher Revenue with our Exclusive Insights "

-Hemp Fiber Market Size, Share & Industry Analysis, By Type (Bast, Hurd/Shives, Tow, and Others), By End-Use (Textiles & Apparel, Composites, Pulp & Paper, Bioplastics & Additives, and Others), and Regional Forecast, 2025-2032
+Hemp Fiber Market Size, Share & Industry Analysis, By Type (Bast, Hurd/Shives, Tow, and Others), By End Use (Textiles & Apparel, Composites, Pulp & Paper, Bioplastics & Additives, and Others), and Regional Forecast, 2026–2034

 Play Audio Listen to Audio Version

-The global hemp fiber market size was valued at USD 3.03 billion in 2024.
-The market is projected to grow from USD 3.66 billion in 2025 to USD 16.43 billion by 2032, exhibiting a CAGR of 23.90% during the forecast period.
-Asia Pacific dominated the hemp fiber market with a market share of 39.6% in 2024.
+The global hemp fiber market size was valued at USD 3.67 billion in 2025.
+The market is projected to grow from USD 4.37 billion in 2026 to USD 24.65 billion by 2034, exhibiting a compound annual growth rate CAGR of 24.14% during the forecast period.
+Asia Pacific dominated the hemp fiber market with a market share of 40.05% in 2025.

 Hemp fiber is the natural bast fiber obtained from the stalk of the Cannabis sativa L. plant, primarily from its outer stem (bast).
 It is one of the strongest and most durable plant-based fibers, known for its high tensile strength, breathability, and resistance to rot and pests.
-Hemp fiber is increasingly utilized across textiles, automotive parts, construction materials (such as hempcrete), bioplastics, and insulation due to its favorable mechanical and environmental properties, fueling the growth of the hemp fiber market.
+The product is increasingly utilized across textiles, automotive parts, construction materials (such as hempcrete), bioplastics, and insulation due to its favorable mechanical and environmental properties, fueling the growth of the market.
+The crop’s fast growth cycle, lower pesticide requirement, and broad industrial utility make it attractive for manufacturers seeking sustainable alternatives to cotton, synthetic fibers, wood pulp, and petroleum-based materials.

 MARKET DYNAMICS

-• According to the European Industrial Hemp Association (EIHA) reports, that the average cost of producing hemp straw in Europe is USD 931-1,397 per ton, depending on cultivation practices, scale, and processing facilities.
+• For instance, in August 2025, according to the European Industrial Hemp Association (EIHA) reports, the average cost of producing hemp straw in Europe is USD 931-1,397 per ton, depending on cultivation practices, scale, and processing facilities.
 This is significantly higher than flax, USD 466- 698 per ton, or jute imported from Asia, USD 233–466 per ton.

 By Type

-In terms of type, the hemp fiber market is segmented into bast, hurd/shives, tow, and others.
+Based on type, the market is segmented into bast, hurd/shives, tow, and others.

-The bast segment captured the largest global hemp fiber market share in 2024.
-Bast fibers contain significantly higher cellulose and less lignin than the woody core (hurds), making them stronger, longer, and more spinnable and suitable as composite reinforcement.
-That is why they are used for textiles, technical textiles, and high-performance composites.
-Their characteristics enable usage in textiles, automotive and aerospace composites, building (insulation, reinforcement), packaging, and even bio-composites.
-Bast hemp fibers are in rising demand because they are weather-resistant, UV-resistant, and antimicrobial, further broadening their base of application.
+The bast segment held the dominant hemp fiber market share, valued at USD 1.98 billion in 2025, supported by its strong tensile strength, durability, and growing use in textiles, apparel, nonwovens, paper, and natural fiber composites.
+Bast fibers contain significantly higher cellulose and less lignin than the woody core (hurds), making them stronger, longer, and more flexible, and better suited for spinning and composite reinforcement applications.
+These properties make blast hemp fibers highly suitable for use in textiles, technical fabrics, and high-performance composite materials.
+Their characteristics enable usage in textile segment, automotive and aerospace composites, building (insulation, reinforcement), packaging, and even bio-composites.
+Bast hemp fibers are in rising demand as they are weather-resistant, UV-resistant, and antimicrobial, further broadening their base of application.

 Hemp Fiber Market Regional Outlook

-By geography, the market is categorized into Europe, North America, Asia Pacific, South America, and Middle East & Africa.
+Regionally, the market is studied across North America, Europe, Asia Pacific, South America, and the Middle East & Africa.

 Asia Pacific